AI by Hand ✍️

 12. RMS, Group, Layer, Batch Norm, Tensor Parallelism

-I know some of you work in infrastructure, some in training systems, others on model internals — and I’ve heard from you that these worksheets have become your shortcut to clarity.
+I know some of you work in infrastructure, some in training systems, others on model internals.
+I’ve heard from you that these drawings have become your shortcut to clarity.
 You’ve told me they help you skip the paper grind, parse the math faster, and get straight to math-accurate implementation.
-One of you mentioned using the worksheets to explain to colleagues the importance of parameter-efficient fine-tuning — a perfect example of how these materials are finding life beyond just individual study.
-I’m genuinely glad to hear that, because that’s exactly why Frontier exists.
+One of you mentioned using the worksheets to explain to colleagues the importance of parameter-efficient fine-tuning, a perfect example of how these materials are finding life beyond just individual study.
+I’m genuinely glad to hear that, because that’s exactly why I created this series.

-In this week’s full Qwen3 breakdown, I created the following new worksheets:
+In this week’s full Qwen3 breakdown, I created the following new drawings:

 • Two-page spread of the full Qwen3 architecture for quick orientation